Formula 1®

 Hinwil facility

-The race cars are being developed in close collaboration with Audi Formula Racing GmbH at the Hinwil factory in Switzerland, located around 30 kilometers from Zurich.
-The race operations in Formula 1® will also be handled there from 2026 onwards.
-The Swiss team has been competing in the FIA Formula 1 World Championship since 1992 and brings the valuable wealth of experience from more than 30 years in the pinnacle of motorsport to the Audi F1 Project.
-In October 2022, Audi confirmed the Sauber racing team as a strategic partner for the F1 project and a minority stake was announced at the beginning of 2023.
-In March 2024, the company went one step further: for its entry into Formula 1®, Audi acquired the Sauber Group in Switzerland in its entirety at the beginning of this year, thereby creating the conditions to bring Qatar’s sovereign wealth fund on board as an investor.
+The race car has been developed in close collaboration with Audi Formula Racing GmbH at the Hinwil factory in Switzerland, located around 30 kilometers from Zurich.
+The race operations in Formula 1® are also handled there from 2026 onwards.
+The Swiss Sauber team competed in the FIA Formula 1® World Championship from 1992 to 2025 and brings the valuable wealth of experience from more than 30 years in the pinnacle of motorsport to the Audi Revolut F1® Team.
+In October 2022, Audi confirmed the Sauber racing team as a strategic partner for the F1® project and a minority stake was announced at the beginning of 2023.
+In March 2024, the company went one step further: for its entry into Formula 1®, Audi acquired the Sauber Group in Switzerland in its entirety at the beginning of 2025, thereby creating the conditions to bring Qatar’s sovereign wealth fund on board as an investor.

 Bicester facility

-A third location, a Technology Office in Bicester, England, opened in July 2025.
-With its presence in the so-called “Motorsport Valley”, the project benefits from the F1 expertise in the Silverstone area.
+A third location, the Audi Motorsport Technology Centre UK in Bicester, England, opened in July 2025.
+With its presence in the so-called “Motorsport Valley”, the project benefits from the F1® expertise in the Silverstone area.
 The location gives the team access to the world’s largest pool of motorsport know-how and talent.
-The Technology Office is based in Bicester Motion, a 179-hectare industrial park that is home to numerous companies from the automotive and aviation industries.
+The technology center is based in Bicester Motion, a 179-hectare industrial park that is home to numerous companies from the automotive and aviation industries.
 The British association, Motorsport UK, is also based there.

 Design philosophy

-The visual identity of the future Audi F1 team follows the four design principles of the company’s new, unified design philosophy: clear, technical, intelligent and emotional.
+The visual identity of the Audi Revolut F1® Team follows the four design principles of the company’s new, unified design philosophy: clear, technical, intelligent and emotional.

 Combination of experience and youth

-The driver pairing for the Audi entry into Formula 1® for the 2026 season was decided early on: with seasoned racing driver Nico Hülkenberg and young talent Gabriel Bortoleto, the company is relying on a combination of experience and youth that already worked well together at Sauber in 2025.
+The driver pairing for the Audi Revolut F1® Team in Formula 1® for the 2026 season was decided early on: with seasoned racing driver Nico Hülkenberg and young talent Gabriel Bortoleto, the team is relying on a combination of experience and youth that already worked well together at Sauber in 2025.

 Nico Hülkenberg

-Nico Hülkenberg signed a multi-year contract with Sauber in April 2024 and will start for the Audi F1 factory team in 2026.
-With around 250 Grand Prix races in his career, Nico Hülkenberg is one of the most experienced drivers in Formula 1®.
-He is driving for Stake F1 Team Kick Sauber during 2025 and accompanying the transformation to the factory team.
+Nico Hülkenberg signed a multi-year contract with Sauber in April 2024 and starts for the Audi Revolut F1® Team in 2026.
+With over 250 Grand Prix races in his career, Nico Hülkenberg is one of the most experienced drivers in Formula 1®.

 Gabriel Bortoleto

-In Gabriel Bortoleto, one of the most promising talents for the future will represent the four rings in the pinnacle of motorsport.
+In Gabriel Bortoleto, one of the most promising talents for the future is representing the four rings in the pinnacle of motorsport.
 Bortoleto won both the FIA Formula 3 and FIA Formula 2 Championships in consecutive years in his first season in each series – a feat that only three other drivers have achieved before him.
-He is racing alongside Nico Hülkenberg for Stake F1 Team Kick Sauber during 2025, which will transform into the Audi F1 factory team in 2026.

 Key personnel